alfficcadenti/splinterlands-bot/README.md

 # splinterlands-bot

-This is my personal project of a BOT to play the game [Splinterlands](https://www.splinterlands.com)
+This is my personal project of a BOT to play the game [Splinterlands](https://www.splinterlands.com).
+It requires [NodeJs](https://nodejs.org/it/download/) installed to run.

 ## index.js